bittib010/AjourVolAutolity/README.md

 ## Time notes (give or take)
-ADX cluster often takes around 13-15 minutes setting up. (most often around 13:20) VM with size Standard_DS1_v2 takes about 16 seconds, but adding the null_resource (installation of apps and more) takes a total of 8 min.
+ADX cluster often takes around 13-15 minutes setting up.
+VM with size Standard_DS1_v2 takes about 16 seconds, but adding the null_resource (installation of apps and more) takes a total of 8 min.

-# TODO
-- A listener for new CSV files in use for ingestion might be better than what is currently implemented.
-Reduces code as well.
-Or consider running ingestions concurrently in the current setup.
-- Create a workbook with premade queries for triaging:
-    - Singletons
-    - Parent/child relation
-    - Executable injection
-    - Map of all found IP-addresses
-    - and many more queries that makes it easy and quick to see where investigation should start out
-- ClamAV run
-- Map out all IP addresses found in a dump on a map
-- Make an entry in README about Cost of running this in the cloud.
+Completes most often within 30 minutes for everything.

 <details><summary>Resources: </summary>
 - https://github.com/hashicorp/terraform-provider-azurerm/issues/15649